skrytt/baselisk-rs/README.md

 Code is an everlasting work in progress.

+## Crates and Build Targets

+* core: contains common code to different build targets
+* jack: depends on core, targets a JACK Audio Connection Kit executable plugin
+* vst: depends on core, targets a VST2 dynamic library plugin

 ## Dependencies

 - Linux system (Windows, Mac unsupported at this time)
-- JACK Audio Connection Kit
+- For JACK plugin: JACK Audio Connection Kit
   - Server
   - Development libraries
   - (Optional) qjackctl, a helpful GUI utility for configuring a JACK server

-## Usage
+## Usage (JACK)

+Change directory into the "jack" subdirectory.

 To build: `cargo build --release`